BikeRide finds and shows you the best prices of the bikes you want to buy. Prices constantly change and it’s impossible to compare them all yourself.

 - Wide rims allowed for the option of wider tires at lower pressures.

 - Frame clearance also allowed room for tires up to 32mm in width.

-- An aluminum frame tucked away a stiff rear-end for efficient pedaling and power transfer.
+- A stiff rear-end ensured efficient pedaling and power transfer.

 - A wide range of gears were proffered by the Shimano 105 11-speed drivetrain.